Skip to main content

 Lawns Open Lawns Closed

-Lawns are open daily for public use starting at 10 AM through 9 PM, weather permitting.
+Limited lawns are open daily for public use starting at 10 AM through 5 PM, weather permitting for the fall/winter season to allow for reseeding.
 Lawns are closed on Parade Days and during wet conditions.
 Learn more about park hours and rules by visiting our FAQ page.

 The Bees of Madison Square Park